skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 tangent as they debate about the sorts of magic Teerin has studied and the sorts that were required to defeat Mordan.
-Unlike the people to the north, these man have not confused or forgotten the old stories, and are well aware of the threat that Mordan once posessed.
+Unlike the people to the north, these man have not confused or forgotten the old stories, and are well aware of the threat that Mordan once possessed.
 The conversation circles around until they come back to the main point.
 The consensus is that it is unlikely Teerin would be capable of defeating Mordan.
 His father was only just barely capable of it, and